socram8888/orca.pet/ateccusb/index.md

 Software
 --------

-For now, I have not yet had time to adapt the Microchip library to this dongle, which means there's zero software for it yet.
+For now, I have not yet had time to adapt the Microchip library to this dongle, which means there's zero software for it.
+Sorry.